Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Operator ; review

-\item We can define orientations of ${\mathcal M}_{k+1;\ell}(L;\beta)$ so that $(3)$ above is compatible with this orientation in the sense of Proposition {\rm 8.3.3} in \cite{fooo:book}. \item The evaluation map is extended to the compactification so that it is compatible with $(\ref{eq177})$. \item $ev_0^{\partial}$ is weakly submersive. \item The Kuranishi structure is compatible with the forgetful map of the boundary marked points. \item The Kuranishi structure is invariant under the permutation of interior marked points. \item The Kuranishi structure is invariant under the cyclic permutation of the boundary marked points. \end{enumerate} \end{prop} Proposition \ref{disckura} (1) - (7) is proved in \cite{fooo:book} Propositions 7.1.1,7.1.2, (that is the case $\ell =0$.
-The case $\ell \ne 0$ is the same).
-The Kuranishi structure satisfying the additional properties (8), (9), (10) is constructed in Corollary 3.1 \cite{fukaya:cyc}.
-We refer \cite{fukaya:cyc} Definition 3.1 for the precise meaning of the statement (8). \begin{lem} There exists a system of continuous families of multisections on the moduli spaces ${\mathcal M}_{k+1;\ell}(L;\beta)$ such that the following holds: \begin{enumerate} \item It is transversal to zero. \item It is compatible with the description of the boundary in Proposition $\ref{disckura}$ $(3)$ above. \item It is compatible with the forgetful map of the boundary marked points. \item It is compatible with the permutation of interior marked points. \item It is compatible with cyclic permutation of the boundary marked points. \item $\text{\rm ev}_0^{\partial}$ restricted to the zero set of this system of multisections is a submersion. \end{enumerate} \end{lem}
+Proposition \ref{disckura} (1) - (7) is proved in \cite[Propositions 7.1.1,7.1.2]{fooo:book2} for the case of $\ell =0$.
+The same proof applies to case $\ell \ne 0$.
+The Kuranishi structure satisfying the additional properties (8), (9), (10) is constructed in \cite[ Corollary 3.1]{fukaya:cyc}.
+We refer \cite[Definition 3.1]{fukaya:cyc} for the precise meaning of the statement (8). \begin{lem} There exists a system of CF-perturbations on the moduli spaces ${\mathcal M}_{k+1;\ell}(L;\beta)$ such that the following holds: \begin{enumerate} \item It is transversal to zero in the sense of Definition $\ref{CFtransv}$. \item It is compatible with the description of the boundary in Proposition $\ref{disckura}$ $(3)$ above. \item It is compatible with the forgetful map of the boundary marked points. \item It is compatible with the permutation of interior marked points. \item It is compatible with cyclic permutation of the boundary marked points. \item $\text{\rm ev}_0^{\partial}$ restricted to the zero set of this system of CF-perturbations is a submersion.
+In other words, $\text{\rm ev}_0^{\partial}$ is strongly submersive with respect to our CF-perturbation in the sense of Definition $\ref{CFtransv}$, \cite[Definition 7.48]{fooo:tech2}. \end{enumerate} \end{lem}